 Elevation

 Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER) is one of the five instrument sensor systems on board Terra which utilizes a backwards looking telescope to create stereo coverage to obtain elevation data .
 ASTER Digital Elevation Model (DEM) data products are produced with a 30m resolution.
-The Global Digital Elevation Model V002 was downloaded from SGS global data explorer (GDEX) website and incorporated into our final Mule Deer Range Map.
+The Global DEM V002 was downloaded from USGS global data explorer (GDex) website and incorporated into our final Mule Deer Range Map.

 Climate Data

 Parameter-elevation Relationships on Independent Slopes Model (PRISM) Climate Group is modeled using climatologically-aided interpolation (CAI).
 PRISM datasets that included precipitation data in mm and mean temperature data were obtained.
 New M3 and D2 versions of AN81m, with a 4 km resolution, and AN81d improved consistency to the data.
-The data was downloaded in monthly intervals between January 2011 and December 2015.
-DEM was used for the predictor grid.
+The data were downloaded in monthly intervals between January 2011 and December 2015.
+A DEM was used for the predictor grid.

 Vegetation Phenology Data

-Land Surface Phenology (LSP) and vegetation phenology products were obtained through the Utah State Forest Service (USFS) ForWarn System for the years 2011, 2012, 2013, and 2014 at a 232 m resolution.
-The ForWarn System relies on MODIS satellite data that tracks changes in the NDVI and shows average, minimum, and maximum NDVI values.
+Land Surface Phenology (LSP) and vegetation phenology products were obtained through the Utah State Forest Service (USFS) ForWarn System for the years 2011-2014 at a 232 m resolution.
+The ForWarn System relies on Moderate Resolution Imaging Spectroradiometer (MODIS) satellite data that tracks changes in the Normalized Difference Vegetation Index (NDVI) and shows average, minimum, and maximum NDVI values.

 Data Processing